Columns: No Margins, No Limits, No Kidding!

 SIMPLE EAR INFECTION MISDIAGNOSED AS BRAIN TUMOR!

-My dog had an external ear infection that became a severe inner ear infection with vertigo, ataxia, and deafness due to misdiagnosis as a BRAIN TUMOR.
+Learn how this dog's external ear infection became a severe inner ear infection with vertigo, ataxia, and deafness due to veterinary misdiagnosis and treatment!

 September 4, 2018 | TheDogPress.com

 I was asked to share this with other dog owners.
 I’ll try to keep it short and unemotional although it will be hard to do.
 The veterinarian said her ear looked just fine on August 13th and again on the August 18th ear follow-up.
 She said my little dog “Gorgeous” had a stroke or brain tumor or some other brain-spinal cord, infection disease, not an inner ear infection!

 She took a swab but she said there was no bacteria and it was just residual Mometamax medication, that couldn't be an inner ear infection...

 That veterinary practice diagnosed my dog's symptoms as “could have” come from a stroke or brain tumor.
 But it wasn't too difficult for ME to research online and see the symptoms of an inner ear infection matched my dog’s symptoms, including her inability to eat properly (dropping food out of her mouth), acting dizzy, stumbling, all of which was sudden and not normal for Gorgeous.

 I am lucky I had the availability and wherewithal to take her to Veterinary specialists and pay the high cost of an MRI (they gave me a military discount😊).
 The very competent and caring neurology veterinarian quickly proved it was severe middle and inner ear infection including a ruptured eardrum.